 The main reasons underlying our decision not to bring an opportunity into our investment evaluation pipeline are:

-- Business in a sector where we don’t feel we can add value beyond our cash (see Sectors)
+- Business in a sector where we don’t feel we can add value beyond our cash (see Profile)

-- Stage of development too early to be investment ready (see Stages of Investment)
+- Stage of development too early to be investment ready (see Process)

 - Failure to convince on initial selection criteria (see above)